taizhouchen/GestOnHMD/README.md

 - `-test_users` TEST_USERS [TEST_USERS ...]
 User_ID list for testing.
 Default using all users
 - `-val_users` VAL_USERS [VAL_USERS ...]
 User_ID list for validating.
 Default validation set is 0.2 subset of training data

+## Record your own data

+You can make your own dataset using [our data collection tool](GitHub.com/taizhouchen/GestOnHMD_DataCollection).